WinzarH/LikertMakeR/articles/t_test_demo.md

 In this tutorial, we will:

-1. Recreate published summary statistics using LikertMakeR.
+1. Recreate published summary statistics using `LikertMakeR`.
 2. Generate synthetic Likert-scale data that match those statistics.
 3. Conduct an independent-samples t-test in base R.

-4. Interpret the result using multiple effect size measures.
+4. Interpret the result using multiple effect-size measures.

 The goal is simple: \*to show how reported means, standard deviations, and sample sizes are sufficient to reconstruct realistic data for